GhitaELAMLAQUI/Breast-Cancer-Awareness/README.md

 ## WHAT IS THE WEBSITE ABOUT ?

 Breast cancer can have several symptoms, but the first noticeable symptom is usually a lump or area of thickened breast tissue.
-So this website helps to increase attention to this issue, and to raise people's awareness.
+So this website helps to increase attention to this matter, and to raise people's awareness.